data-analytics-217-525-096-545/Data-Analytics-Project/README.md

 # Salary Prediction of Software Developers

 This is a salary prediction project using the Stack Overflow 2018 Developer Survey In the IT sector various features play a vital role in defining a good career as a developer.
-For developers seeking jobs, it would be beneficial if they had a model to predict the salary range based on various features like country, years of coding, developer type, degree, skillset, and programming languages
+For developers seeking jobs, it would be beneficial if they had a model to predict the salary range based on various features like country, years of coding, developer type, degree, skillset, and programming languages.

 ## Team Members :